Great wine is being produced all over Portugal but far and way, the best wine is coming from the Douro Valley region.

 Minho’s specialty is vino verde or green wine.
 This wine is made from

 immature grapes and makes for an ideal pairing with salads, fish,

-vegetable dishes, and citrus flavors.
+vegetable dishes, and citrus flavours.

 The whites and rosés from

 this region have fruit flavours.
 The whites are quenching like lemonade

 with hints of melon and gooseberry with a slightly chalky texture.
 The

 rosés also quench like lemonade but carry a red berry flavour.

 When visiting Minho, try to stop in at: